Who, What, Where, When, Why, and How of Read.Learn.Write

-Do not read this blog looking for contradictions, instead read this blog and think about it as an intelligent reader.
+My suggestion is to read the content here and think about it.
 Do you agree?
 Do you disagree?
 Did you read the message and give it a fair chance?
 Do you understand the message?
 Does the message raise any questions?
-Ask as many questions as you can, but don’t read this guide looking for some scientific or final logical argument about reading.
+Ask as many questions as you can, but don’t read this site looking for some scientific or final logical argument about reading.

-You must start with a basic reading foundation.
-I do not intend to go back and teach you how to read.
+I do not intend to go back and teach you how to read on this site.
 I will leave basic reading instruction to the educators with the proper credentials.
-Instead, I will go much deeper and teach you how to make the reading journey without a secondary sources’ aid.
+Instead, I hope to go much deeper and teach you how to make reading a lifetime adventure.

 A college degree used to mean reading competence.
 A college degree used to mean you could read any material for general readers and undertake independent research on almost any subject.
 What does a college degree mean today?
 I went to college.
 My professors exposed me to books I still consider favorites today.
 Even with those, though, we could only dig so deep.

 No college reading program takes you far enough.
-Upon reaching reading maturity you will not end your search.
-The challenge will renew each time you carry over concepts and compare different writers’ views on the same subject.
+The challenge renews each time you carry over concepts and compare different writers’ views on the same subject.
 Make your goal to continue in this way for life.

 1. Adler, Mortimer J., and Doren Charles.
 Van.
 How to Read a Book: the Classic Guide to Intelligent Reading.
 New York: Simon and Schuster, 1972.
 Print.